 - Folio of visual communications

+- Comparative case study

+- Written analysis

 - Responses to questions

 - External end-of-year examination

 Contacts

 Before making decisions about course composition and balance, students and parents may wish to seek advice from relevant staff.
 Students are not guaranteed entry into any VCE subject of their choosing and selections will be considered according to proven work ethic, learning progress and final results.
 Class size limits apply and students submitting selections late or not showing appropriate commitment to their subjects may be precluded from certain subjects.